All Products

 Use customer-managed CMKs

-To use user-managed CMKs for client-side encryption, you must manually generate and manage CMKs.
+To use customer-managed CMKs for client-side encryption, you must manually generate and manage CMKs.
 You must upload a symmetric CMK or an asymmetric CMK to the encryption client for object encryption.
 The following figure shows the encryption process.

 image